History of communication by presidents of the United States

 Many different means of communication have been used over the history of communications by presidents of the United States.

 Direct addresses

 Historically, if presidents wanted to speak to their constituents, the main way to do so was to travel cross-country and speak to the public themselves.
 When the first ever president, George Washington, decided to deliver his first State of the Union address, he understood the magnitude that it would have on the public’s opinion of him.
 Newspapers would be reporting his every word and the crowds would scrutinize his every move.
 Treading lightly, Washington “praised Congress” and offered “gentle suggestions.”
+Appearance was especially important at this time.
+In order to impress the crowd Washington "was dressed in a crow colored suit of clothes, of American manufacture," according to The Virginia Herald and Fredericksburg Advertiser.

+Since 1947, presidents have given their State of the Union addresses to the American people as well as Congress on live television.
+Citizens can react in real time on the White House website.
+This form of communication from the President to the American people has greatly altered from the way George Washington addressed citizens of the US.